CulperCypher/plsp/README.md

-Private Liquid Staking Protocol
+# Private Liquid Staking Protocol

-Built a spSTRK.cairo contract with function to interact with noir circuits.

-One route for the user is to stake via a privacy circuit.
-Save a note and can later either withdraw a liquid asset of spSTRK or thye can choose to unstake their funds by requesting an unlock, waiting a period, and then claiming the unlock.
-The withdrawals can go to any wallet.
-The user could withdraw to a wallet with no history for mor eprivacy.

-There is also a standard publi facing set of functions where user can interact with a walelt int he normal fashion.

-There is validator logic and functions for autostaking to validator pools and maintaning 10% contract liquidity.
+A privacy-preserving liquid staking protocol for Starknet, built with Cairo and Noir ZK circuits.

+## Overview

+spSTRK is an ERC-4626 liquid staking token that allows users to stake STRK while maintaining liquidity.
+The protocol includes privacy features via zero-knowledge proofs.

+## Features

+### Privacy Route
+- Stake via ZK circuit and save a private note
+- Withdraw liquid spSTRK to any wallet, or unstake by requesting an unlock
+- Withdrawals can go to fresh wallets with no transaction history for enhanced privacy

+### Public Route
+- Standard staking interface for users who prefer traditional wallet interactions

+### Validator Delegation
+- Auto-delegation to validator pools
+- Maintains 10% liquid buffer in contract for withdrawals

+### Rewards
-The rewards from the pool are claimed from the contract and added to the contract increasing the share value of spSTRK holders.
+- Staking rewards are claimed and added to the pool

-The contract is upgradeable and ownable.
-It is erc20:erc4626.

-It has variables that can be set for a dev fee a dao fee on rewards with a fee cap o 10%.
-These are accounted for and withdrawable by owner.

-The deployed contract is at 0x05efc624f4f0afb75bd6a57b35a0d2fb270c6eb0cea0e3f7dc36aefe9681e509
+- Increases the share value of all spSTRK holders

+### Contract Properties
+- Upgradeable and Ownable
+- ERC-20 / ERC-4626 compliant
+- Configurable dev and DAO fees on rewards (capped at 10%)

+## Deployment

+**Starknet Sepolia:** `0x05efc624f4f0afb75bd6a57b35a0d2fb270c6eb0cea0e3f7dc36aefe9681e509`

+## Roadmap

+- [ ] Integrate cross-chain bridge into staking logic
+- [ ] Integrate Noir Circuits for private deposits
+- [ ] Integrate Noir Circuits for private withdrawal of spSTRK or STRK
+- [ ] Integrate a frontend UI for privacy staking